 Photos, Documents and Maps

-The historical images are available for public viewing free of charge at the Museum and can be reproduced in a variety of forms for a fee.
+The historical images are available for online public viewing free of charge and can be reproduced in digital format for a fee.

 The archives at the Museum’s Research Center contain thousands of original historical documents and ephemera relating all aspects of the region's history.
 Primary documents, such as deeds, marriage certificates, personal letters, and ranch ledgers, are organized and filed by subject.
 Other documents, such as photocopies of newspaper articles or family trees are organized by topic and filed into subject files for research use.